zitrosolrac/datajoint-tutorial/beginner/building-first-pipeline/python/first-table.rst

 Now the table is dropped, you can fix errors in your class ``definition`` and recreate the table.

 .. note::
-  As the prompt for the ``drop`` method suggestion, you might want to restart your Python kernel after dropping tables.
+  As the prompt for the ``drop`` method suggests, you might want to restart your Python kernel after dropping tables.
 This can be important when rendering diagrams to show table connections.

 What's next?